 Why Build a REST API?

-• Scalability: RESTful services can handle large amounts of traffic efficiently.
+- Scalability: RESTful services are designed to handle growing amounts of traffic efficiently.

-• Flexibility: Supports multiple data formats like JSON and XML.
+- Flexibility: They support multiple data formats like JSON and XML, though JSON is the modern standard.

 Prerequisites